-The Asset Management function is managed by Engineering's Activity Planning team.
+The Asset Management function is managed by the Engineering Department's Activity Planning team.
 Operations are the responsibility of the Utilities and Transportation teams, while Projects and Contracts are managed by the Programme Delivery team.

-Operations and maintenance and Contracts are externally tendered.
-Professional services are supplied by MWH New Zealand Ltd and other consultants.
+Physical works are externally tendered.
+Professional services are supplied by external consultants.
 Details are discussed in Section 4.4.

-Figure S-2: Asset Management Team Roles (taken from IIMM 2011) and Asset Management Teams at Tasman District Council.
+Figure S-2: Asset Management Team Roles

-S4.2 Asset Management Plans
+S.4.2.
+Asset Management Plans

 Asset management plans need to be robust and set out clear future strategies and programmes.
-This document is a key part of the Asset Management process and will be updated on a regular basis in between AMP planning cycles.
+This document is a key part of the asset management process and will be updated on a regular basis in between AMP planning cycles.

-S4.3 Information Systems and Tools
+S.4.3.
+Information Systems and Tools

 The Council has a variety of systems and tools that support effective operation and maintenance, record asset data, and enable that data to be analysed to support optimal asset programmes.
-These are detailed below.
-There is a continual push to incorporate all asset data into the core AM systems where possible; where not possible, attempts are made to integrate or link systems so that they can be easily accessed.
+These are detailed below in Figure S-3.
+There is a continual push to incorporate all asset data into the core asset management systems where possible; where not possible, attempts are made to integrate or link systems so that they can be easily accessed.

-Figure S-2 shows how the various systems used in the Council inter-relate.
+Figure S-3 shows how the various systems used in Council inter-relate.